utah-cs3550-fa24/assignments/study-guide.md

 You should be able to explain the cascading rule, inheritance, and shorthand properties.

+You should be able to identify where the padding, margin, and border areas of a box are.
+You should be able to define inline and block layout mode.
+You should be able to write a `max-width` or `min-width` media query.

 You should be able to use the following types of values:

 - For lengths, the `px`, `rem`, `vw`, and `vh` units
 - For colors, hex colors or named colors
 - For `line-height`, numeric multipliers
+- The CSS named fonts `serif`, `sans-serif`, `monospace`

 Flex-box
 --------